Posted in Product Reviews on Monday the 17th April 2017 by Vicki Ormerod

 Can you tell us a little bit about you and your blog?

-When did you start sewing and what inspired you to start?
-What was your first make?
+When did you start crafting and what inspired you to start?
+What was your first project?

 What do you love most about crafting?

 As someone who wasn't a huge crafter until recently, I love the way it provides a nice distraction from the other busy parts of our lives.
 Prior to picking up knitting and subsequently sewing, I would come home at night from work, watch Netflix and spend time on my phone and computer.
 Once I started knitting and sewing, I feel so much more productive during the week and on the weekends when I'm not working and I have some really amazing clothes to show off when I head back to work on Monday!

 Do your friends or family craft along with you?